Va1bhav512/weather_app_flutter/README.md

 mkdir .env
 ```

-4.Add your OpenWeatherMap API key:
+4.Add your OpenWeatherMap API key to the .env file:

 ```txt
 apiKey = your_api_key_here